 Enhancing curb appeal

 If you’re renovating a property with the intent for resale, improvements that enhance the curb appeal and presentation of a home can really influence the perceived value of a home.
 Enticing the maximum number of buyers to step through the front door will help ensure the final sale price meets your expectations.
 With this in mind, it’s a good idea to consider exterior elements like garage doors and front-facing walls, as well as window frames and fences.
-For most areas, neutral colours like Taubmans’ GREY ON GREY, CIDER BROWN, BIG WHITE, and LIGHT BLUE are great choices.
+For most areas, neutral colours like Taubmans’ GOING GREY, BRISTLECONE, WHISPER WHITE, and BLUE BOOTIES are great choices.
 For maximum curb appeal, pay special attention to the front door.
 It sets the expectations for visitors and provides visual cues to the theme of the interior.
 Choosing a deep contrasting colour like CHAR GREY and updating the handles can lend an air of modernity while retaining a classic touch.
 The often-ignored garage door, especially if front-facing, can benefit immensely from a matching colour coat.
 Finally, think about updating the number plaque and repainting the fences and gates to complete the look.

 Colour of house: Big White